nextflow-io/website/content/blog/2023/a-nextflow-docker-murder-mystery-the-mysterious-case-of-the-oom-killer.md

 <img src="/img/a-nextflow-docker-murder-mystery-the-mysterious-case-of-the-oom-killer-1.jpg" />

 Among our crack team of investigators, alarm bells began to ring.
-We asked ourselves, _“Could the killer be inside the house?”_ Was it possible that the [nf-amazon](https://github.com/nextflow-io/nf-amazon) plug-in was nefariously killing its own containerized tasks?
+We asked ourselves, _“Could the killer be inside the house?”_ Was it possible that Nextflow was nefariously killing its own containerized tasks?

 Before long, reports of similar mysterious deaths began to trickle in from other jurisdictions.
 It turned out that the killer had struck [Cromwell](https://cromwell.readthedocs.io/en/stable/) also ([see the police report here](https://github.com/aws/aws-cli/issues/5876)).
 We breathed a sigh of relief that we could rule out Nextflow as the culprit, but we still had a killer on the loose and a series of container murders to solve!